knewyousir/WFI-session-3/readme.md

 },
 ```

-Start the server with `npm start`.
+Kill any process in the terminal with `ctr: c`Start the server with `npm start`.

 Nodemon will watch for changes to `index.js` and restart the server.